mmfausnaugh/tica/README.md

 You can instead add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your path***true???**

-2D bias and flat field calibration models are distributed by (dvc.org)[DVC].
+2D bias and flat field calibration models are distributed by (DVC)[htpps://www.dvc.org].
 To retrieve the model, install DVC on your system, and use

 ```
 cd calibration_models
-dvc pusll calibration_<exptime>
+dvc pull calibration_<exptime>
 ```

-where `<exptime>` corresponds to whatever exposure your FFIs are (30 minutes in Sectors 1--26, 10 minutes in Sectors 37--52).
+where `<exptime>` corresponds to whatever exposure your FFIs are (30 minutes in Sectors 1-26, 10 minutes in Sectors 37-52).

 ## Quick Start